Greenwich Pumping Station, London

 Lubna Chowdhary has Master’s degree in Ceramics from the Royal College of Art.

-She creates sculptural objects and site-specific artworks, working primarily in the field of ceramics.
-She was shortlisted for the Jerwood Applied Arts Prize and has completed artist residencies at the Victoria and Albert Museum and Camden Arts Centre, London.
-She lives and works in London.
+She creates sculptural objects and site-specific artworks, working primarily in ceramics.
+Based in London, she was shortlisted for the Jerwood Applied Arts Prize and has completed artist residencies at the Victoria and Albert Museum and Camden Arts Centre.

 Her work is in a number of permanent public collections including, Cartwright Hall, Bradford, Leicester City Museum; Mead Gallery, Warwick: Shipley Art Gallery, Gateshead; Nottingham Castle Museum; Abingdon Museum, Oxfordshire; Oldham Museum and Art Gallery; Birmingham Museum and Art Gallery; Poole Museum, Fiorucci Foundation, Italy; Kiran Nadar Museum, New Delhi; Gallery of NSW, Sydney; Jameel Foundation, Dubai and M+ Hong Kong.
 Museum, New Delhi, Gallery of NSW Sydney, Jameel Foundation Dubai and M+ Hong Kong.